 Sure, it’s simple enough to make fresh, but it’s nice to have it on hand, ready to go!

-- Gently warm the reduction before using, either in a saucepan or in the microwave.
+Gently warm the glaze before using, either in a saucepan or in the microwave.

-- Add a small bit of water to help thin it out and make it easy to pour or drizzle.
+Add a small bit of water to help make it easy to pour or drizzle.

 How to Use Balsamic Reduction

-Balsamic Vinegar Reduction is such a versatile thing.
+You might not think you’d ever want to drizzle vinegar over ice cream, but once it’s been reduced into a syrup, balsamic vinegar takes on a whole new personality!
 Use it as a sauce, a glaze, a dressing, or just as a drizzle for a little extra flavor.

 The flavor brings out the sweetness in different ingredients and dishes, so it pairs with sweet foods just as well as more savory foods.